Tips for Using Dry Cannabis Trimmers

 The Triminator Difference

 The Triminator Dry cannabis trimmer is specially designed to reduce friction and preserve trichomes.
-The trimmer’s polymer shear band reduces the heat caused by metal-on-metal friction and gives the closest, cleanest cut possible.
+The trimmer’s shear band reduces the heat caused by metal-on-metal friction and gives the closest, cleanest cut possible.

 Like what you read?